Guide to the Robert Lee Durham Papers, 1888-1946

 - Flag and sunset bell.
 A class farewell at Trinity College, in North Carolina.
 (University Archives.
 Duke University.)

-[Identification of item], Robert Lee Durham Papers, University Archives, Duke University.
+[Identification of item], Robert Lee Durham Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Robert Lee Durham Papers were received by the University Archives as a gift in 1982.